-Greece Project Easter 2017
+Greece Refugee Project – Easter 2019

 In a very practical way we can lend a hand with the physical needs but by spending time there we can also let them know we are alongside them and they haven’t been forgotten.

-As part of this project we will have opportunities to learn more about the situation for these families who are in this holding pattern of waiting, not knowing when they will be able to find a more permanent place to call home.
-We will share what we are learning and reflect on our experiences together.
+As part of this project we will have opportunities to learn more about the situation for those who have fled their homeland, not knowing when they will be able to find a more permanent place to call home.
+We will share what are learning and reflect on our experiences together.

-How much will it cost? £500 approx.*
+How much will it cost?

 How big will the group be?
 10-15 people